Posts

 Image

-When Two Players on Different Continents Share the Same Sunday Nightmare By Paul Dale | The 3AM Method Last Sunday started like most Sundays.
+By Paul Dale | www.3amtennis.com Last Sunday started like most Sundays.
 Coffee.
 Emails.
 A quick scan of world news.
-Then, early morning Bangkok time, a message popped up from a player in Eastern Europe.
+Then, early in the morning, Bangkok time, a message popped up from a player in Eastern Europe.
 He'd just walked off court after another three-set loss—this time in a tiebreak.
 His message had that familiar tone of frustration I've heard so many times: "Paul, I played well.
 The whole match was good.
 Then the third-set tiebreak...
 I just didn't play the way I needed to.
 Another match I should have won.
 This keeps happening."
 I could feel the frustration through the phone.
 Another wasted opportunity.
 Another match that could have been a win if he'd just been mentally better in that crucial moment.
-I started typing a response when a call came through from Nepal, where an ITF Junior event is currently taking place.
+I started typing a response when a call came through from Nepal, where an ITF Junior event was underway.
 Different player.
 Different continent—this time Asia.
-But the timing ...
+But the timing was eerie.
+He'd also just finished his match.
+Different story, though....

 FROM TALENTED AMATEUR TO TENNIS PRO: The 3 Non-Negotiable Mental Shifts (Eng/Thai)